makagan/makagan.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Michael Kagan is a Senior Staff Scientist at SLAC National Accelerator Laboratory, which is a U.S. Department of Energy Office of Science Laboratory operated by Stanford University.
+His research interests include fundamental physics, artificial intellignce for science, differentiable programming, and simulation-based inference.
+He leads a research team that is a part of the ATLAS experiment on the Large Hadron Collider at CERN and the MAGIS-100 experiment at Fermilab, and develops new methods in scientific machine learning, differentiable simulation, and computational data analysis.